srcfl/srcful-documentation/docs/technical/data-models.md

 - Access control for all resources beneath it
 - The entity that grants or revokes access to applications

 A Wallet can own multiple Sites.
-See [Authentication & Permissioning](/developer/auth) for details on OAuth-style access patterns.

 ### SITE (Logical Grouping)